MacaylaMarvelous81/sr.ht-container-compose/README.md

 # sr.ht-container-compose

-The first time sr.ht-containers is used, sr.ht sources need to be cloned
+The first time sr.ht-container-compose is used, sr.ht sources need to be cloned
 locally:

     make init